COVID-19 FAQS for People with Epilepsy and Carers

 Call your doctor’s office or your country’s coronavirus service line if you think you may have COVID-19.

 The most common symptoms of COVID-19 are fever and a dry cough.
 Most people have mild symptoms and can recover at home.
 If you live with other people, stay away from them as much as possible.
-Everyone in the house should stay at home for two weeks (14 days) to avoid spreading the virus to other people.
+Follow local guidance with regards to isolation.

 If you have any of these symptoms, seek medical attention right away: